-Extracurricular activities are hereby defined as participation in any clubs, fraternities, sororities, athletics or organizations recognized by the University or any of its agencies that do not qualify for academic credit.
+Extracurricular activities include participation in any clubs, fraternities, sororities, athletics or organizations recognized by the University or any of its agencies that do not qualify for academic credit.
 All extracurricular activities shall be open to all full-time and part-time students who have paid the appropriate student activity fees, except where the organizations are members of national bodies that have more stringent requirements.